lovingtheo/tidytuesdays/README.md

 # TidyTueseday
 This is a storage for my TidyTueseday visualization.
-TidyTuesday is a weekly data project to learn R: You can read more in here https://github.com/rfordatascience/tidytuesday.
+TidyTuesday is a weekly data project to learn R: You can read more here https://github.com/rfordatascience/tidytuesday.

-Follow me through as I develop on my data visualization skill.
-For cases where I adopt codes from other individuals as part of learning process and inspiration, I openly acknoledge them.
+Follow me through as I develop my data visualization skill.
+In cases where I adopt codes from other individuals as part of the learning process and inspiration, I openly acknowledge them.

  * [Week 2 - 1/2023: Bird FeederWatch](https://github.com/lovingtheo/tidytuesdays/tree/main/rmarkdown/1%20W2%20Bird%20Watch)